randyrants/sharpkeys/README.md

 Q: Type a Key shows Unknown Key - can I remap this key?
 A: Odds are this is just a key that has never been seen by SharpKeys before so it doesn't know what to do with it.
 Open an issue on this site for the this project and someone from the Open Source community can look into adding it.

+Q: Type a Key shows a code that is E0_nnnn - can I remap this key?
+A: If a scancode has 6 numbers, then it is what is known as a triple byte scancode which is something that cannot be remapped by the Windows Registry.
+To remap a key like this, you'll need an active remapper like AutoHotKeys or the app that came with the keyboard (e.g. Logitech's Options) if available.

 ## Hope for GitHub contributions:
 * A more complete list to support more international keyboards